Total Knee Replacement in India: The Complete Guide for International Patients (2025–26)

 The Procedure: What Happens Before, During and Immediately After

 Many patients find that the fear of surgery is worse than the surgery itself.
 Understanding exactly what will happen — step by step — tends to reduce that fear significantly.
 Here is what your experience will look like from the day before the operation through to discharge.
+Before your consultation, our 15 questions to ask your surgeon guide will help you arrive prepared with the right questions about infection rates, implant choice, and your specific surgical plan.

 The day before: preparation and pre-operative assessment